 August 30, 2021

-5 Tips for Building an Effective University Recruiting Virtual Event
+5 Tips for Building Effective Virtual University Recruiting Events

-For university recruiting leaders, one of the largest challenges coming out of the COVID-19 pandemic has been shifting to virtual recruiting, from navigating online platforms to finding new ways to connect with students.
+For University Recruiting leaders, one of the largest challenges coming out of the COVID-19 pandemic has been shifting to virtual recruiting university recruiting events, from navigating online platforms to finding new ways to connect with students.

 And, even as recruiters begin returning to campus, many firms are still choosing to host recruiting events online, allowing them to reach more universities and students in the recruiting process.

-But virtual events are no easy feat — they must strike the right balance of being engaging and informative, while taking into account possible virtual fatigue.
+But virtual university recruiting events are no easy feat — they must strike the right balance of being engaging and informative, while taking into account possible virtual fatigue.

 Here, we have pulled together five best practices for designing an effective virtual recruiting events strategy.

 (1) Use live virtual events to create a more engaging recruiting experience.

 Live virtual info sessions are the top-rated virtual event format among students, with over half (58%) of students rating this format positively.

 Meanwhile, student sentiments towards pre-recorded virtual info sessions are much less positive.
 In fact, just 29% of students rate this format positively, with 31% of students rating it negatively.